tonysm/blog/source/_posts/2015-01-02-integrating-elasticsearch-with-your-laravel-app.markdown

 Well, the concepts shown here I took from a Laracon Talk linked at the bottom.
 It is using Laravel, but the concepts apply to any language/framework because Elasticsearch works as a RESTful API, it means that you consume it using HTTP requests.
 Don't worry, Elasticsearch is pretty fast and easily scalable.

 First thing to know is that you have to have DATA to use elasticsearch, so in my example I have a seed command that populates the database and, while it does that, it indexes all of the data on Elasticsearch.
-I show it in a while, first let's see how we can integrate it with our Eloquent usage.
+I'll show it in a while, first let's see how we can integrate it with our Eloquent usage.

 The way I'll show you is by using [Model Observers](http://laravel.com/docs/4.2/eloquent#model-observers), so you have a refular Eloquent Model, let's say <code>Article</code>.
 Then you have a Observer like so: